-This section describes the options available to under Dataplane Reports » Administration » Configure.
+This section describes the options available to under Dataplane Reports » Administration » Configuration.

 Building the History Index

-Before you can run any reports with Arsenale Dataplane, you must build Dataplane's history index.
-This is a one-time operation.
+Before you can run any Arsenale Dataplane reports, you must build Dataplane's history index.

-Once the history index is built, Arsenale Dataplane updates the index in real-time to ensure that your reports are always using the most up-to-date data.
+This is typically a one-time operation.
+Once the history index is built, Arsenale Dataplane updates the index in real-time to ensure that reports are always using the most up-to-date data.

 Rebuilding the index can take a long time—up to a few hours on large systems, and sometimes even longer on enterprise-scale systems (particularly when using Microsoft SQL Server).
 While all indexing is done in the background and should not affect regular Jira use, users will be unable to run Dataplane reports while the index is being built.